Frequently Asked Questions

 First and foremost, exercise safety precautions if your pet is aggressive.
 Do not put your pet into situations which are potentially dangerous to itself, yourself, your family, other people, and/or other animals.

-You should keep a journal of the following:
+You should keep a journal or video recording of the following:

-* If it seems appropriate to help us understand your pet's behavior, you should bring a videotape of your pet and its problem to your appointment (see next).
+- If it seems appropriate to help us understand your pet's behavior, video of your pet and its problem is very valuable (see next).

-* The length of the tape does not need to be more than a few minutes, unless you are videotaping your pet when you are out of the house.
+- The length of the recording doesn't need to be more than a few minutes, unless you demonstrating the pet's behavior when you are leaving the house.

-If you videotape your pet with potential separation anxiety or compulsive disorder:
+If you video record your pet with potential separation anxiety or compulsive disorder:

-If you videotape your pet that is fighting with other household pets:
+If you're video record your pet that is fighting with other household pets:

 Again, EXERCISE SAFETY PRECAUTIONS.
 There should be no chance of injury from any of your pets to the other(s).
 If necessary, they should be separated by leash and/or behind gates or glass doors.
 We can determine quite a bit by body language between the pets.

 Do not put your pet into the situation.
 We just would like to visualize your pet's environment.